fiesta/apidocs/message-middleware-api.rst

 ======================

-The Message Middleware API allows developers to create applications that can modify messages as they are sent to existing Fiesta lists.
+The Message Middleware API allows developers to create applications that can modify or intercept messages as they are sent to existing Fiesta lists.

 A valid set of client credentials is required to use the message middleware API.
 To get client credentials, contact